gustavocioccari/card-games/README.md

 ## :file_folder: The Project
-This project is a simple user API developed to study microservice architecture using Kafka for asynchronous communication
+This project is an API to deal with card games.

 ## :rocket: Technologies
 |   Back-End   |